cakephp/phinx/docs/migrations.rst

 The Save Method
 ~~~~~~~~~~~~~~~

-When working with the ``table`` object Phinx stores certain operations in a
+When working with the Table object Phinx stores certain operations in a
 pending changes cache.

 When in doubt it is recommended you call this method.
 It will commit any